Medtronic Is A Great Company For An Attractive Price

 Data for calculations was sourced from Scottrade

-Per the chart above it is obvious that MDT is in a position to pay off current liabilities and interest expenses many times over.
-However, despite this, it is also clear that MDT generally has more debt and less cash flow to debt than their peers.
+Per the chart above, it is obvious that MDT is in a position to pay off current liabilities and interest expenses many times over.
+However, despite this, it is also clear that MDT generally has more debt and less cash flow to debt than its peers.
 At first this might seem alarming, but it is important to call out the fact that while MDT's numbers aren't as strong as we'd like to see, they are still positive and not a cause for concern.
 After all, current obligations can be served, interest payments can be made, and assets less goodwill less total liabilities is a positive $10,563M.

 In addition to analyzing the company's financial health, I was also interested in looking at the efficiency of operations.
-To do so I looked at MDT's most up-to-date ratios and compared them with MDT's ratios for the previous four years.
+To do so I looked at MDT's most up-to-date ratios and compared them with the company's ratios for the previous four years.
 I also included an average of the four years and used this as a benchmark to see if operations are moving towards efficiency or disaster.

 Data used was taken from Scottrade